nodejs/node/doc/api/debugger.md

 To break on the first line of the application code, provide the `--debug-brk` flag in addition to `--inspect`.

+To open Chrome automatically, provide the `--auto-open` flag in addition to `--inspect`.

 [TCP-based protocol]: https://github.com/v8/v8/wiki/Debugging-Protocol